chrisalbertson/spot_micro_kinematics_python/README.md

 # Readme

-A python library for forward and inverse kinematic operations on a spot micro quadruped.
+A python library for forward and inverse kinematic operations on a 12-DOF quadruped robot.

 ![Animation](assets/animation.gif)

-This library is designed around the spot micro 3d printable model developed by KDY0523, which can be found on thingverse (https://www.thingiverse.com/thing:3445283).
-The only requirement for this library is numpy for matrix operations.

 The forward and inverse kinematics of this library are based on the following paper: